mcirigna/Flappy-Duck/README.md

 Eddie Huang: Worked on pipe generation and significantly improved pipe design from closed cylinders to their current state, and implemented a moving bump map for the ocean.
 Worked on forest background.

+Wing Han So (Stella): Worked with scrolling backgroud for the horizontally background move while the game is running, and Marvin helped for the texturing.
+Worked with sun light and objects.

 Instructions
 -------------------